Madras St countdown, a mural showed two workmen joking:

 03.04.12.
 Steel mesh fence cordon.
 Red zone, NZDF checkpoint, Victorian wall ad, old stable demolition site, Madras St / Lichfield St

-Across Madras St was a rusty corrugated iron shed & another demolition site, continuing to Lichfield St cnr.
-On the opp cnr was a ramshackle bldg, walls peeled off, part demolished.
-That ruin would teeter for years beside restored NG Gallery: a nasty ploy by CERA to get NG Gallery owners to leave, enabling CERA's Blueprint stadium.
+Across Madras St, a rusty corrugated-iron shed & another demolition-site continuing to Lichfield St corner.
+On the opposite corner, a ramshackle building, walls peeled off, part-demolished.
+That ruin would teeter for years beside restored NG Gallery: a ploy by CERA to get NG Gallery owners to leave, enabling CERA's Blueprint stadium.
 (See below).

 03.04.12.
 Abandoned bldgs, demolition site, Madras St / Lichfield St. The area would be part of CERA's Blueprint, 35 000 seater, roofed stadium